What is Transcoding & What Role Does it Play in Streaming?

 The transcoding process is two-staged.
 Firstly, the original file is converted into an uncompressed format through decoding.
 This file is then re-encoded into a target format which is then compatible with a host of different devices.

 This could be a video file that is encoded and compressed using a codec software in a certain format which we then re-encode into an MP4 file, for example, making it possible to reach a wide audience.
+This process allows content providers to efficiently transmit data across various devices and networks, ensuring optimal delivery regardless of the end user’s setup.

 The process of transcoding is often said to be ‘computationally intensive.’
 While it can be carried out using built-in software, transcoding often benefits from dedicated, specialized hardware as it can take a desktop machine or laptop a long time to carry out the required functions.